RubixML/ML/docs/datasets/api.md

 > **Note:** There are two *types* of features that estimators can process i.e *categorical* and *continuous*.
 Any numerical (integer or float) datum is considered continuous and any string datum is considered categorical by convention throughout Rubix.

-The Dataset interface has an assorted API designed to make working on datasets fast and easy.
-Below you'll find a description of the various methods available on the basic interface.

 ### Selecting
 Return all the samples in the dataset:
 ```php